The difference between mediocre products and great products is logging. Learn why it’s so, and how to tie it all together.

 Octopussy doesn’t have a great UI (see here) at all, but it makes up for it regarding speed and lack of bloat.
 The source is available on GitHub, as expected, and I do think it’s worth a serious look.

-LOGalyze was a commercial product that recently was made open source.
+LOGalyze was a commercial product that was recently made open source.
 Though I couldn’t the project on GitHub, they do make a Windows installer and all source code downloadable.

 If you’re intent on a community, you can find details of a mailing list here.